jakedraddy/PoliceStation/README.md

 See https://oracle.github.io/node-oracledb/INSTALL.html for details

 # Run

+## Configure database connection
+1. Copy .env.example to .env
+2. Edit the config values to point to the Oracle database.

 ## Compiles and hot-reloads for development

 Call tsc to compile the typescript to javascript